 6.)
 Monitoring and reporting

 Create, update, and delete actions by users are recorded via an audit system that stores the details of the change as a record in the database.
 The code behind the data interface is managed through GitHub, a software version control system, where each change in the code is tracked and associated with the programmer that changed it.
 Aggregate data available on the public site are updated within 24 hours as new entries are made.
 Google Analytics are in place to be able to determine reach from these outputs.

 - Our Board

 - EULA (End User License Agreement)

-We are a non-profit 501 (c) (3) organization governed by a nine member board.
-Our board members represent a mix of commercial beekeepers, top beekeeping scientists and epidemiologists as well as leaders in other honey bee organizations.
+We are a non-profit 501 (c) (3) organization governed by a Board of Directors that represents a mix of commercial beekeepers, top beekeeping scientists and epidemiologists, and business professionals.

-If you’d like to help us help the honey bee please consider sending a donation through our Donation Page.
+If you’d like to help us improve help honey bee health please consider sending a donation through our Donation Page.